-Tracks and Traces: The Camera in Eric Hattan's Video Spaces Eva Kuhn
+Tracks and Traces: The Camera in Eric Hattan's Video Spaces by Eva Kuhn

 Hattan's camera glides over variously textured surfaces, moving in close to register the character of their different materials: corrugated paper, Plexiglas, bubble wrap, adhesive tape, felt, cardboard and wood.
 It pans over the inscription 'R. Long' on a small box wrapped in semitransparent plastic and filled with stones.
-Before that it picked up the inscription 'Rodney Graham' scrawled on something wrapped in packing paper that pro-vided few clues to the object concealed inside.
-'Boite noire vide: Ben 1962' - the auto-focus becomes disorientated.
-The camera moves on, picking up the red and white striped label 'Fragile', an appeal to handle the contents with care.
+Before that it picked up the inscription 'Rodney Graham' scrawled on something wrapped in packing paper that provided few clues to the object concealed inside.
+'Ben: Boite noir vide' - the autofocus becomes disorientated.
+The camera moves on, picking up the red-and-white striped label 'Fragile', an appeal to handle the contents with care.
 Hand and camera gently part the bubble wrap to reveal bone and wool, fragments that gradually congeal into an animal, a stuffed sheep.
 Warmly packed in its box, this artwork awaits its next exhibition.

-These scenes took place on a monitor, one of 69 of various sizes simultaneously flickering on seven shelves in an installation.
+These scenes took place on a monitor, one of 69 of various sizes simultaneously flickering on seven shelves in an installation (see pp. XXX-XXX).
 It was part of the show Les Pléiades, held to mark the 30th anniversary of the Fonds Régionaux d'Art Contemporain at the Abattoirs in Toulouse.
 Each of the FRACs, which are holding, exhibiting and circulating the French national collection on the federalist principle, had invited an artist to contribute to the institution's anniversary celebration.
-By invitation of the Provence-Alpes Côte d'Azur fund, Eric Hattan collaborated with cameraman Severin Kuhn to create Tour de FFF (FracFranceForce), an installation based on the concept of touring the complete 23 institutions situated all over France - a process limited to three weeks in which the two covered 6000 kilometres - and screening the resulting videos in the exhibition space.
+By invitation of the Provence-Alpes Côte d'Azur fund, Eric Hattan collaborated with cameraman Severin Kuhn to create a Tour de FracFranceForce, an installation based on the concept of touring the complete 23 institutions in all regions of France - a process limited to three weeks in which the two covered 6000 kilometres - and screening the resulting videos in the exhibition space.
 These 23 films - FRAC clips, so to speak - each amounted to the discovery of one of the institutions and the fine art amassed there.
 Hattan found the works in an unfamiliar, packed state, and used the hand-held camera to comment on them with tender poetry and critical irony.
-A further 46 stations were devoted to the Road clips, sequences taken while moving through connecting and exterior spaces, based on the idea of a work in transit associated with the common exchange of objects between the institutions.
+A further 46 stations were devoted to the 'road clips', sequences taken underway of the connecting and exterior spaces, based on the idea of a work in transit associated with the common exchange of objects between the institutions.